 Smithfield Foods is a Founding Businesses for the Bay Member, committed to reducing their environmental footprint.
 For more than a decade, Smithfield Foods has focused on sustainability.
-This video gives an overview of the company’s current program.

-Download the 2016 Smithfield Foods- Gold B4B Member Press Release
+Download the 2017 Smithfield Foods- Gold B4B Member Press Release

 For more information about contacting this member, email Corinne Stephens.